HOW IT WORKS

-1. RESERVE PENS ONLINE – Pen reservations accepted until pen limit reached.
-Entry Fees $25 per pen for members of the Wisconsin Sheep Breeders; $50 for non-members.
-Entries accepted on a first-come basis until pens are filled based on online entries.
-Limit – 2 pen of 3 animals per person making entry.
+1. PEN RESERVATIONS - Accepted until pen limit (7 pens) is reached.
+Entry Fees $25 per pen.
+Entries accepted on a first-come-basis until pens are filled based on online entries.
+Limit – two pens per person making entry.
 Only those sheep for which pen fees have been paid will be permitted to be penned.
-Individual exhibitors receive 1 gate pass.
+Individual exhibitors receive one (1) gate pass to the festival.

 2. ELIGIBILITY - Pen of Three Commercial Carcass Competition is open to wether and/or ewe lambs, commercial or purebred.
-The weight of a pen of 3 lambs at entry must be between 115 and 150 pounds per lamb.
+The weight of each lamb at entry must be between 115 and 150 pounds.

-PLACEMENT: Lambs required to be in pens by 9 a.m.
-Sunday
+PENNING: Lambs to be penned by 9 a.m.
+Sunday.
+Pens assigned by Coordinator.

 GENERAL: No muzzles, drenching, cold water baths, ice wraps, blanketing, patch shearing, coloring, or fitting permitted, (including legs).
 Lambs may not be tied in the pen.

-5. DRUG WITHDRAWAL - Persons entering sheep in the Pen of 3 competition will be responsible for observing withdrawal times for all feed additives, antibiotics, de-wormers, vaccines or any compounds fed to lambs entered.
+4. DRUG WITHDRAWAL - Persons entering lambs in the Pen of 3 Competition will be responsible for observing withdrawal times for all feed additives, antibiotics, de-wormers and vaccines.
 Evidence to the contrary at any stage of this competition may result in disqualification of lambs and/or carcasses and may cause an exhibitor to be banned from future competitions and the forfeiture of any and all premium or payments.

-10. JUDGING - Lambs will be evaluated in their pens Sunday morning by a Judge appointed by the Pen of Three Commercial Lambs / Carcass Competition committee.
-Note: Lambs are judged as a pen in both live and carcass evaluations.
+8. JUDGING - Lambs will be evaluated in their pens Sunday morning by a Judge appointed by the Pen of 3 Carcass Competition committee.
+Lambs are judged as a pen in both live and carcass evaluations.

-11. PAYMENTS - Payment for lambs will be made by processor to exhibitor at the address on the entry form.
+9. PAYMENTS - Payment for lambs will be made by processor directly to exhibitor at the address on the entry form.
 Provide phone number.

-LIVE PEN PLACING – Will be determined by the live judge based on an evaluation of all three lambs in the pen and will be announced at Wisconsin Sheep and Wool Festival.
+LIVE PEN PLACING – Will be determined by the live judge based on an evaluation of all three lambs in the pen and will be announced at Wisconsin Sheep & Wool Festival.

 CARCASS PEN PLACING – Will be based on the average carcass placing of each carcass within a pen.
 Carcass pen placing ties will be broken by the average carcass index of lambs in the pen.

-15. TRANSPORTATION - Transportation of lambs to the UW Meats Lab will be provided by the Pen of 3 Carcass Competition committee members unless any disqualification shall cause an exhibitor to be required to remove entries from the Festival grounds.
+13. TRANSPORTATION - Transportation of lambs to the processor will be provided by the Festival, arranged by the Pen of 3 Carcass Competition Committee, unless any disqualification shall cause an exhibitor to be required to remove entries from the Festival grounds.